-Whether the abuse occurred when you were seven years old or 15 years old, contact the Sibley Dolman Gipe Accident Injury Lawyers, PA without delay for a free case evaluation.
+Whether the abuse occurred when you were seven years old or 15 years old, contact the Dolman Law Group without delay for a free case evaluation.
 Upon review of your case, our legal team will determine the best course of action for pursuing the compensation you deserve.

 Girl Scouts of the USA

 A New York man who served as a Girl Scout Leader was recently sentenced to probation for sexually abusing two teen girls.
 Weekend camping trips and other overnight activities can expose children to inappropriate touching while they sleep.
 The need for volunteers in any organization can lead to dangerous situations and outcomes for our nation’s youth.
 The Girl Scouts of the USA now face competition from the Boy Scouts for members, as the Boy Scouts now allow girls to join their organization.